bpucker/MybMonday/README.md

 [Schilbert et al., 2022](https://doi.org/10.1101/2022.06.01.494149) identified MYB28 as a crucical factor determining the glucosinolate (GSL) content in a segregating _Brassica napus_ (rapeseed) population.
 Mapping-by-sequencing revealed a genomic locus harbouring a MYB28 homeolog.
 This gene is highly expressed in seeds.
 Low GSL lines are characterized by a 4bp insertion in the open reading frame of this gene wich results in a disruptive frameshift mutation.
 The resulting truncated MYB28 is no longer able to activate the GSL biosynthesis.

+### (71) _Ipomoea nil_ R2R3-MYBs ###
+> **_<a href="https://twitter.com/boas_pucker/MybMonday">TWEET</a>:_** Several R2R3-MYBs of the C16 lineage are proposed as regulators of the anthocyanin biosynthesis in Japanese morning glory.
+An intraspecific variation affects one of these anthocyanin regulators (Ipomoea nil) #MybMonday (details: XXXX)

+[Komatsuzaki et al., 2022](https://doi.org/10.1101/2022.06.23.497360) performed a genome-wide investigation of R2R3-MYBs in Japanese morning glory (_Ipomoea nil_).
+InMYB1 (INIL00g10723, INIL00g10723, INIL11g4087) was previously identified as an anthocyanin regulator, because its knock-out caused a flower mutant phenotype.
+InMYB2 (INIL05g09650) and InMYB3 (INIL05g09651) have also been considered as potential anthocyanin regulators.
+Clade 15 of the InMYBs corresponds to _Arabidopsis thaliana_ subgroup 7 thus most likely being involvedin flavonol regulation.
+Clade 16 of the IbMYBs matches the _A. thaliana_ subgroup 6 which is responsible for the anthocyanin regulation.
+Therefore, five genes in C16 are potential anthocyanin regulators.
+InMYB3 (INIL05g09651) seems to have an interspecific polymorphism as it lacks a complete R2R3 domain in this study, but was reported as a complete MYB before.